 2. Byron Bay’s Main Beach

-With lots of great beaches to choose from in Byron Bay, the iconic Main Beach is Byron Bay’s most popular strip of sand.
+Byron Bay is home to many great beaches, but the iconic Main Beach is Byron Bay’s most popular strip of sand.

 Conveniently situated directly in front of the town’s centre, Main Beach is great for swimming with usually very mild waves.